 Your specialist will look for the best solution to tackle your Endometriosis.

 Common treatments are:

 – Hormonal treatment: the intake of hormonal medication will force the ovaries to stop working.
-This will prevent the Endometriosis from increasing, but it will not disappear.
+This may help with your painful symptoms.

 – Laparoscopy: your specialist will remove the affected tissue via keyhole-surgery.